Pannage Season (Pigs in The New Forest)

 It’s that lovely time of year before Autumn hits.
 The “Common of Mast” begins, one of only six ancient commoners rights accorded from the time of William the Conqueror.
 This ancient practise is also known as Pannage.
 As the season begins, we see domestic pigs such as Tamworth and Gloucester Old Spot and their piglets, released onto the New Forest by their owners.

 What is pannage?

 Pannage is otherwise known as the ‘release of domestic pigs’ in the New Forest.
-Pannage is no longer carried out in many areas but can still be observed every year here in the New Forest.
-Following the summer at the beginning of the autumn after the acorns, beechmast, chestnuts and other nuts have fallen, the pigs are released and work their way through the forest eating them from the forest floor.
+Pannage is no longer carried out in many areas, but can still be observed every year, here in the New Forest.
+Following the summer at the beginning of the autumn after the acorns, beech mast, chestnuts and other nuts have fallen, the pigs are released and work their way through the forest hoovering them from the forest floor.
 This practise is believed to be unique to the UK and is very special.

 Why are pigs released?

 This is for the benefit of the ponies and other forest livestock.
 These newly fallen green acorns and chestnuts can be poisonous to them if eaten in large quantities.
 Pigs ensure that the forest floor is safer for them to graze on, as pigs are not harmed in the same way.
 This is because they can cleverly crack green acorns like a nut, when in search of the kernel and know to discard the harmful skin.

 Thanks to the tireless work of the pigs gobbling up all of the acorns, other animals grazing on the forest can be harmed less often by consuming the fallen nuts.

 Where do you find the pigs?

 You can usually find the pigs roaming the forest floors from mid-September, usually when the acorns begin to drop, but it is based on seasonal variations.
 The 2021 Pannage season starts on the 13th of September this year.
 The season will last for 60 days or until all of the acorns have been removed from the forest floor.